Sunday, November 9, 2025

 Another advantage of these speakers is there small size and low center of gravity.
 They are about 3-inches by 3-inches and 5-inches high.
 We have owned PC speakers from well-known manufacturers that were tall and easy to knock over.
 The AmazonBasics manage to stay upright on the desk without any issues.

 After two years, these specific speakers have been discontinued, but Amazon offers a similar set for about the same price.
-If you are looking for some no nonsense speakers, I would definitely recommend them.
+You can get these for USB or a bit more expensive AC-powered options If you are looking for some no nonsense speakers, I would definitely recommend them.

 Sunday, April 5, 2020